Triceratops Dinosaur Amigurumi

 (1:23) The time codes match to the pattern video

-Use the following Rnd to create an alternate version of the frill crown which is slightly larger and has a white edging.
-I’ve even made a second full length video for it which you can watch here!
+Use the following Rnd, in place of Rnd 6 above, to create an alternate version of the frill crown which is slightly larger and has a white edging.
+I’ve made a second full length video for it which you can watch here!

 *Note: dcinc = Double Crochet Increase (2dc in the same stitch)